leiachung41/leiachung41.github.io/Cat_Clicker/README.md

 ## Description

 This project is consist of 5 versions of cat clicker.
 It is a simple application that when you clicks a cat, it counts the cat's clicks.
-It saves click counts and shows in the application.
+Also, It saves click counts and shows in the application.

 ## Features